Free Window Cleaning Software,

 Built for the way window cleaning actually works.

 Window cleaning isn't general handyman work.
-You price per pane on residential, per hour on post-construction, run weekly storefront routes that pay the truck note, upsell hard-water restoration when you spot the mineral, and tack on gutters at the last stop because the ladder's already up.
+You price per pane on residential, per hour on post-construction, run weekly storefront routes that pay the truck note, cluster stops by neighborhood to keep the route tight, upsell hard-water restoration when you spot the mineral, and tack on gutters at the last stop because the ladder's already up.
 The free plan accounts for all of it.

 Most "free" small-business software is a generic invoice template with a Stripe button bolted on.
-It works fine for a freelance designer and falls apart the moment a property manager wants 14 storefronts on weekly autopay, a Craftsman homeowner wants a per-pane quote with screens included, and a GC wants post-construction punch-list documentation by 5pm.
+It works fine for a freelance designer and falls apart the moment a property manager wants fourteen storefronts on weekly autopay, a Craftsman homeowner wants a per-pane quote with screens included, and a builder wants post-construction punch-list documentation by 5pm Friday.
 Menutize was built around the four workflows below — the ones that actually decide whether a window cleaning shop has a steady year or just a busy spring.

-A 28-pane Craftsman with French doors prices differently than a post-construction punch list, and your estimate should know that.
-Build line items per pane ($7 exterior + interior on standard, $11 on French and storm windows, $4 screen pull-and-clean) for residential, and per hour ($85/hr two-man crew) for post-construction.
+Menutize lets you price per pane and per hour on the same estimate and mix both models on one quote, because a 28-pane Craftsman with French doors prices differently than a post-construction punch list and your estimate should know that.
+Build line items per pane for residential ($7 exterior plus interior on standard glass, $11 on French and storm windows, $4 a screen for pull-and-clean) and per hour for post-construction ($85/hr for a two-person crew).
 Mix them on a single estimate when the homeowner wants the routine cleaning plus a hard-water restoration.
 The customer sees the math line by line, taps to approve, and pays the deposit.
-Stop translating the same job into three different formats for three different software tools.
+Stop translating the same job into three different formats for three different tools, and stop quoting a number over the phone that the customer half-remembers when you arrive.

-Residential window cleaning is two-rounds-a-year work for the customers who get it.
-Spring and fall, $280 a round, charged automatically to the card on file the day before the visit.
-Commercial storefront is the same flow at higher cadence: weekly $35, monthly $140, charged like clockwork to the property manager's card or ACH.
-Menutize handles the schedule and the billing on autopilot, so you stop hand-chasing 60 spring renewals in March and you stop sending the strip-mall manager a reminder invoice every Tuesday.
-Most window cleaners on Menutize have 40%+ of revenue locked into recurring agreements within a year.
+Menutize automatically charges recurring window cleaning plans — biannual residential rounds and weekly or monthly commercial storefront routes — to the card or ACH on file, on schedule, with no manual invoicing.
+Residential is two-rounds-a-year work for the customers who get it: spring and fall, $280 a round, charged automatically the day before the visit.
+Commercial storefront is the same flow at a higher cadence: weekly $35, monthly $140, charged like clockwork to the property manager's card or ACH.
+Menutize handles the schedule and the billing on autopilot, so you stop hand-chasing sixty spring renewals in March and you stop sending the strip-mall manager a reminder invoice every Tuesday.
+The more of your book you move onto recurring agreements, the more of next year's revenue is already booked before the season even starts.

 Estimate & Invoice Open-Tracking

-A $480 whole-house quote sitting unread is a different problem than one the homeowner has opened twice but hasn't approved.
-Menutize logs the moment the customer opens the estimate email, the moment they view the live estimate page, and does the same on every invoice through to the moment they pay.
-You stop guessing whether the spouse has actually seen the quote, you stop chasing leads who already moved on, and your follow-up calls land on the right people at the right time.
+Menutize tracks when a customer opens your estimate or invoice — the email open, the page view, and every invoice view through to payment — and it's on the free plan.
+A $480 whole-house quote sitting unread is a different problem than one the homeowner has opened twice but hasn't approved, and you should know which is which before you pick up the phone.
+Menutize logs the moment the customer opens the estimate email, the moment they view the live estimate page, and does the same on every invoice through to payment.
+You stop guessing whether the spouse has actually seen the quote, you stop chasing leads who already booked someone else, and your follow-up calls land on the right people at the right time.
 Most field-service tools gate this behind a paid tier; we ship it on the free plan because nothing else moves close rate as much.

 Hard-Water Restoration & Gutter Add-On Upsells

-The mineral spotting on the master bath glass is a $35-$80-per-window restoration sale, and the homeowner usually doesn't know it's something you fix.
-Same with gutters: the ladder's already up at the last stop, an extra 30 minutes is a $95-$175 add-on.
-Menutize lets you build these as opt-in line items on the original estimate, so the customer sees them at the moment they're approving the base job and one tap adds them in.
-Most operators see 1 in 4 residential customers add at least one upsell when it's presented at the estimate stage instead of pitched at the door.
+Menutize lets you add hard-water restoration ($35–$80 per window) and gutter cleaning ($95–$175) as opt-in upsell line items on the original estimate, so the customer approves them with one tap alongside the base job.
+The mineral spotting on the master-bath glass is a per-window restoration sale, and the homeowner usually doesn't know it's something you fix.
+Same with gutters: the ladder's already up at the last stop, so an extra thirty minutes is found money.
+Because they're presented on the estimate, the customer sees them at the exact moment they're approving the base job and one tap adds them in.
+An add-on the homeowner can opt into while they're already approving the work is a far easier yes than one pitched cold at the door — and it raises the average ticket without a second sales conversation.

 Three Things Every Window Cleaner Wishes They Had